Archaeoraptor/AMI_morality_prediction/README.md

 The samples are arrived from the MIMIC-Ⅲ database，and 4788 patients are selected, according to ICD-9 code from 41000 to 41091 (it means patents are diagnosed of acute myocardial infarction)

-XGboost, LightGBM and GBDT all have a good performance, the accuracy can reach more than 87%
+XGboost, LightGBM and GBDT perform better than others, the accuracy reaches more than 87%